-Juniperus procumbens 'Nana' / Dwarf Japanese juniper
+Juniperus procumbens 'Nana' / dwarf Japanese garden juniper

-Obrizok: Semi-dwarf, very low mounding, can grow up to 10' across, short stiff branches.
+Obrizok, in a Garden of Conifers (1999): semi-dwarf, very low mounding, can grow up to 10' across, short stiff branches.

 Juniperus procumbens 'Nana' is a slow-growing cushion-forming, ground hugging form of Japanese juniper that is very popular in the nursery trade.
 It grows completely prostate with mounding, layered branches, holding dense, green foliage.
 Over time, the plant's center will "mound up" while branches continue to cascade downward.